-FIBI's exposure, although lower than most of its domestic peers, grew by a high 22% year-over-year as of the end of 2022 because of strong demand.
-Most of the bank's real estate exposure involved the funding closed residential construction projects where risk is mitigated by close oversight6 and more conservative underwriting criteria7.
-Credit secured by residential property accounted for 46% of the bank's total credit risk8 to the construction and real estate sectors as of the end of 2022 while credit secured by commercial property accounted for 26%.
-A significant part, around 31%, of the exposure to the sector was for the acquisition of land for construction where projects will take several years to complete and there is a risk that they may become uneconomical over time.
+There is higher risk in financing of the construction and real estate sector.
+FIBI's exposure, although lower than most of its domestic peers, grew by a high 22% in 2022 because of strong demand, but moderated to 8% as of June 2023 year-over-year.
+Credit secured by residential property accounted for 47% of the bank's total credit risk5 to the construction and real estate sectors as of June 2023.
+These are mostly closed construction projects where risk is mitigated by close oversight6 and more conservative underwriting criteria^Z. Credit secured by commercial property accounted for 25%.
+A significant part, around 30%, of the exposure to the sector was for the acquisition of land for construction where projects will take several years to complete.